lawrencegripper/tfoperatorbridge/README.md

 ## Status

-Currently this looks to test whether the required basic behaviour is possible and is no way functional.
+Currently this looks to test whether the required basic behaviour is possible.
+It is not functional.

 ## Aims